"Skyfall" breaks Bond's UK box office record

 LONDON "Skyfall" set the record for the biggest UK weekend box office takings of any James Bond film, its producers said on Monday.

-The 23rd official cinematic adventure of the suave, but brutal 007, earned 20.1 million pounds after opening last Friday at 587 cinemas across the United Kingdom and Ireland.
+The 23rd official cinematic adventure of the suave, but brutal 007, earned 20.1 million pounds ($32.36 million) after opening last Friday at 587 cinemas across the United Kingdom and Ireland.

 "We are absolutely overwhelmed with the reaction to Skyfall this weekend," producers Michael G. Wilson and Barbara Broccoli said in a statement.
 "It is particularly thrilling as the UK is home to James Bond and it being the 50th anniversary year."